 The Board of Directors of the Company may at any time for all Subfunds resolve the issue of new or further Share Categories in a currency different from the currency of the Subfund.
-The time of the initial issue (and, if applicable, of the initial issue price) of such additional Share Categories can be consulted on www.jbfundnet.com (as of July 1st, 2017 www.funds.gam.com).
+The time of the initial issue (and, if applicable, of the initial issue price) of such additional Share Categories can be consulted on www.funds.gam.com.